-Founded in 1979 by Stephen Graham, New York Theatre Workshop is one of the leading producing theatres of new work in the United States, The company’s very first production was A Day in the Life of the Czar, written by Frank O’Hara and V.R.
+Founded in 1979 by Stephen Graham, New York Theatre Workshop is one of the leading producing theatres of new work in the United States.
+The company’s first production was A Day in the Life of the Czar, written by Frank O’Hara and V.R.
 Lang and directed by Peter Sellars.
-In 1992, NYTW moved into its current home in the East Village area of Manhattan, which houses its 199-seat capacity theatre.
+In 1992, NYTW moved into its current home, a 199-seat capacity theatre in the East Village area of Manhattan.

-In 2005, NYTW was granted the vacant building at 72 East 4th Street by the New York City Department of Housing Preservation and Development and after extensive renovations, the building officially opened in September 2011 and now functions as NYTW’s scenery, costume and production shop.
+In 2005, the New York City Department of Housing Preservation and Development granted NYTW a vacant building at 72 East 4th Street.
+After extensive renovations, the building officially opened in September 2011 as NYTW’s scenery, costume, and production shop.

 New York Theatre Workshop is closest to the 2nd Ave. subway stop on the F line.
 The closest bus stop is 2 Av./East 3 St. on the M15 line and Bowery/E 3 St. on the M103 line.